HomeInsuranceHome Warranty vs Home Insurance: What's The Difference

 What Is a Home Warranty?

-If insurance is protection against the unknowable dangers to your home, a home warranty is protection against the known and inevitable damage your home will sustain.
+If insurance is protection against the unknowable dangers to your home, a home warranty is a protection against the known and inevitable damage your home will sustain.
 Over time, the systems in your home naturally degrade.
 You must perform routine maintenance to keep systems in good working order, and even then, your systems will eventually need to be repaired and replaced.
 Home warranties help you pay for necessary repairs and replacements on critical systems, potentially including heating and cooling, large appliances, plumbing, septic, and pools.

 Home warranties are excellent for use in tandem with home insurance because they will often cover the cause of damage in the home.
 Using the example above, a home warranty will not cover the damage caused by an exploded water heater, but it will pay for the replacement of that water heater.
 Thus, when you have both insurance and a warranty, you can limit your out-of-pocket expenses.